-Abstract- DVB-RCS is an open satellite communications standard allowing a bi-directional communication via satellite.
-These characteristics certainly promoted its enormous diffusion in the commercial area and the academic research interest.
-In this context, it is very important to test DVB-RCS systems using an efficient satellite channel model.
-In the literature many channel models have been carried out, but most of them work at the bit level or they investigate only some aspects of channel interaction.
-In this work we provide a high level satellite channel model based on Discrete Time Markov Chain (DTMC) modeling, useful in every simulation context.
-Our model, called Quality Degree-DTMC (QD-DTMC), is based on the concept of Quality Degree (QD) of a given observation windows: the idea is not to analyze a single packet, but fixing an observation window and evaluating the QD of the link, computing the Packet Error Rate (PER) associated to the specific window.
-The effectiveness of the proposed idea has been evaluated through a deep campaign of simulations.
+Abstract- The utilization of the Return Channel Satellite (RCS) in DVB systems allows a bi-directional communication via satellite.
+With this particular characteristic, DVB-RCS systems promoted its enormous diffusion in the commercial area and the academic research interest and, in this context, it is very important to test DVB-RCS systems using an efficient satellite channel model.
+Many channel models have been proposed in the literature, but most of them work at the bit level or they investigate only some aspects of channel interaction.
+In this paper we present a high level satellite channel model based on Markov Chains (MCs) modeling, useful in every simulation context: the proposed Markovian Satellite Channel Model (MSCM) is based on the concept of windowed observations and the idea is not to analyze a single packet, but fixing an observation window to evaluate the degradation level of the link, computing the PER associated to the specific window.
+The model has been verified through a deep campaign of simulations, which demonstrate how the introduced error is minimized.